plandex-ai/plandex/docs/docs/security.md

 # Security
 ## Ignoring Sensitive Files

-Plandex respects `.gitignore` and won't load any files that you're ignoring.
+Plandex respects `.gitignore` and won't load any files that you're ignoring unless you use the `--force/-f` flag with `plandex load`.
 You can also add a `.plandexignore` file with ignore patterns to any directory.

 ## API Key Security